FarhadGSRX/DashPi/_DashPi Central.md

 - [ ] https://github.com/hzeller/rpi-rgb-led-matrix
 - [ ] Wired Watts Order Number: 740577
 - [ ] Int IP: 192.168.0.192<br>Ext IP: 184.186.31.118
+- [ ] Using Git Submodules to load up the hzeller library automatically.
+Need to learn more about how this works.

 ## C++ Ideas